sethtroisi/gmp-ecm/trunk/build.vc10/readme.txt

 =====

 The file tests.py is a python script that runs the ECM tests.
-It runs the x64/release-amd version by default but can be edited to test other builds.
+It runs the x64/release-amd (non GPU) version by default but can be edited to test other builds.

     Brian Gladman, 18th June 2012